Fundraising and Finance

 May 9, 2019

 Fundraising is an integral component of any campaign.
 From small-scale local elections to immense congressional campaigns, every candidate must raise funds in order to run a successful campaign.
 You have to raise the money you need to talk to voters.
 But, how do you make a political campaign fundraising plan?

 That’s where we come in!
-Our campaign plan template includes a comprehensive fundraising plan template that details how to raise your campaign’s budget.
+Our political campaign plan template includes a comprehensive fundraising plan template that details how to raise your campaign’s budget.
 Depending on your campaign you will decide which fundraising tactics to use (e.g., call time, events, direct mail).
 As well as detail the amount you plan to raise from each, and detail how you’ll achieve those goals.
 The template includes everything you need in order to keep yourself organized as you set out to raise your campaign’s budget.

 Megan’s Campaign Fundraising Plan